angular/angular/aio/content/guide/architecture.md

 <hr/>

-## Injectable Services
+## Services

 <img src="generated/images/guide/architecture/service.png" alt="Service" class="left">

-_Service_ is a broad category encompassing any value, function, or feature that your application needs.
+_Service_ is a broad category encompassing any value, function, or feature that an app needs.

-Almost anything can be a service.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.
 <br class="clear">

-Examples include:

-* logging service
-* data service
-* message bus
-* tax calculator
-* application configuration

-There is nothing specifically _Angular_ about services.
-Angular has no definition of a service.
-There is no service base class, and no place to register a service.

-Yet services are fundamental to any Angular application.
-Components are big consumers of services.
+Angular distinguishes components from services in order to increase modularity and reusability.

+* By separating a component's view-related functionality from other kinds of processing, you can make your component classes lean and efficient.
+Ideally, a component's job is to enable the user experience and nothing more.
+It should present properties and methods for data binding, in order to mediate between the view (rendered by the template) and the application logic (which often includes some notion of a _model_).

+* A component should not need to define things like how to fetch data from the server, validate user input, or log directly to the console.
+Instead, it can delegate such tasks to services.
+By defining that kind of processing task in an injectable service class, you make it available to any component.
+You can also make your app more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.

+Angular doesn't *enforce* these principles.
+Angular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.

+### Service examples

 Here's an example of a service class that logs to the browser console: